Back to jobs

 Job Description

-You will help lay processes and frameworks to build robust talent pipelines for Sales, Account Development, Sales Engineering, and more.
+You will help lay processes and frameworks, contribute to the overall talent strategy, and partner closely with hiring mangers and founding team members to build robust talent pipelines for Sales, Marketing, Finance, Engagement, and more.

 This role is based out of our New York City office in Soho (5 days per week).